ajinkyakhadilkar/EVA-8/InPainting/README.md

 # InPainting implementation for Stable Diffusion

 This repository showcases an advanced implementation of an in-painting mechanism designed specifically for the stable diffusion model.
 The implementation takes three inputs: an image, a mask, and a prompt.
 The mask in the image is then effectively replaced with a generation that is intelligently generated based on the provided prompt.
+It uses pre-trained weights of Stable Diffusion 2.
 Official repository: [Stability-AI/stablediffusion](https://github.com/Stability-AI/stablediffusion)

 ## Usage